amphp/http-server/README.md

 use Aerys\Framework\App;
 require __DIR__ . '/path/to/aerys/autoload.php';

-// Any URI not matched by another handler (dynamic routes in this case) is handled
+// Any URI not matched by another handler is treated as a static file request
-// by the fully HTTP/1.1 compliant static file responder
 $myApp = (new App)
     ->addRoute('GET', '/', 'MyClass::myGetHandlerMethod')
     ->addRoute('POST', '/', 'MyClass::myPostHandlerMethod')